Search

 The discount on the property would be treated as a gift and would be exempt from inheritance tax after seven years.
 Bear in mind however, that there would be stamp duty for your children to pay in purchasing the property and you could end up paying capital gains tax if the property wasn’t your main residence.

-Summary: Can I gift my home to my children to reduce inheritance tax?
+Summary: Can I gift my home to my children to avoid inheritance tax?

 In conclusion, gifting your home to your children to avoid inheritance tax (IHT) is a viable strategy.
 Rising property values have increased the exposure to IHT for many, prompting individuals to explore various options such as equity release.